yoginderbagga/90DaysOfDevOps/2026/day-30/docker-images.md

 Commands like : ``RUN``, ``COPY``, and ``ADD`` are the only commands that aler the file sytstem and add the layers.
 However, the commands like ``ENV``, ``EXPOSE``, ``CMD`` and ``LABEL`` only add the configuration details (metadata)

+### Why Docker uses Layered Architecture?

+Docker use layered approach to optize for the storage, and minimize the image building time; and instead of packing the entire operating system into a single monolothic file, Docker structure images as a stack distinct read-only file system callsed as "layers"